teamhacksmiths/food-drivr-frontend/CSS-GUIDELINES.md

 ### Nesting

 Nesting can also make CSS cleaner but **don't abuse it !** It can easily get out of hand thus making the code hard to interpret.
-As a general rule of thumb, feel free to use one level of nesting, use a second level as little as possible (or never) but don't go any deeper than that.
-Also make sure you actually need nesting to make the code more clear.
+As a general rule of thumb try to use one **1 level** of nesting, to target HTML tags.
+This is where BEM comes in handy to allow avoiding creating confusing CSS with multiple nesting.
 As an example:

 ```
 .intro {